Bethan Psaila: Honours and awards

 In 2019, Psaila received a Cancer Research UK Advanced Clinician Scientist Fellowship.

 In 2021, Psaila received the RDM-WIMM Sir Andrew McMichael Award for Excellent Supervision and Mentorship, recognizing her exceptional mentorship and support of trainees.

 In 2024, Psaila was awarded a Senior Fellowship funded by Cancer Research UK in partnership with the Rosetrees Trust.
 This fellowship supports her research into the progression of cancers from indolent to advanced stages and the development of new therapies.

-In 2025, Psaila has been awarded the title of Full Professor.
+In 2025, Psaila was awarded the title of Full Professor.

+In 2026, Psaila was awarded the ISEH Janet Rowley Award.